painfulexistence/AtmosphericEngine/README.md

 ## Log
 - 2024/03/22 - considering using glad+sdl2 instead of glew+glfw
+- 2024/06/24 - upgraded dear imgui so that it can work on Apple M3 machines
+- 2024/06/26 - fixed an issue where the error is not thrown when the framebuffer is incomplete (missing "throw" keyword)
+- 2024/06/26 - fixed an issue where glGetString(GL_VERSION) returns null and all textures are missing and not loadable by switching to system-wide GLEW and back
 - TODO: use std::filesystem to get the correct asset loading path